-We have created a U.S. based curriculum and appointed most qualified faculty members to prepare students for passing a series of exams known as the United States Medical Licensure Exam (USMLE) in a first attempt.
-The school also offers elective USMLE review course at an alternative to the Kaplan course, to directly assist you in preparation for this critical exam;
+We have created a U.S. based curriculum and appointed the most qualified faculty members to prepare students for passing a series of exams known as the United States Medical Licensure Exam (USMLE) in one attempt;

 - Competitive tuition fees and strong financial aid

 As a new school, CMU offers very reasonable cost of attendance along with an exceptional scholarship program and easy accessible Financial Aid;

 Curacao is an excellent place to study.
 The island is located outside of the hurricane belt, low crime rate, nice climate, convenient transportation, economic and political stability.

 Caribbean Medical University is located in a US standard, A-class, WTC 20,000 square meter complex featuring 400-seat auditorium, 19 classrooms, university offices, computer lab, library, fitness center, student lounge, 2 restaurants, on-site bank, 300-room guest hotel and 500-car parking lot.
 It's been designed to provide an outstanding teaching environment for up to 2000 students;